Indosphere

 Indosphere is a term used for areas of Indian linguistic influence in the neighboring Southern Asian, Southeast Asian, and East Asian regions.
+The Indosphere comprises India, Bangladesh, Pakistan, Sri Lanka, Nepal, Bhutan, Myanmar, Thailand, Cambodia, Laos, Brunei, Malaysia, Indonesia, Singapore, Timor-Leste and the Maldives.
+Historically, it also included Funan and Champa (southern Vietnam).

 It is commonly used in areal linguistics in contrast with the Sinophone languages of the Mainland Southeast Asia linguistic area of the Sinosphere.

 Notably, unlike terms such as Anglosphere, Hispanosphere or Francosphere that refer to the multinational spread and influence of a single language with multiple dialects (English, Spanish and French respectively from the example), Indosphere refers to the influence of all the native languages of the Indian subcontinent, which includes Indo-Aryan and Dravidian languages.

 Influence

 The Tibeto-Burman family of languages, which extends over a huge geographic range, is characterized by great typological diversity, comprising languages that range from the highly tonal, monosyllabic, analytic type with practically no affixational morphology, like the Loloish languages, to marginally tonal or atonal languages with complex systems of verbal agreement morphology, like the Kiranti group of Nepal.
 This diversity is partly to be explained in terms of areal influences from Chinese on the one hand and Indo-Aryan languages on the other.
 Matisoff proposed two large and overlapping areas combining cultural and linguistic features – the "Sinosphere" and the "Indosphere", influenced by China and India respectively.
 A buffer zone between them as a third group was proposed by Kristine A. Hildebrandt, followed by B. Bickel and J. Nichols.
 The Indosphere is dominated by Indic languages.